akshitagupta15june/Face-X/Recognition-using-IOT/readme.md

 </p>

 **Open Source First**
 <p>We build projects to provide learning environments, deployment and operational best practices, performance benchmarks, create documentation, share networking opportunities, and more.
-Our shared commitment to the open source spirit pushes Layer5 projects forward.</p>
+Our shared commitment to the open source spirit pushes Face-x projects forward.</p>